Login

 How to login to the HPC facility?

-Users can securely access the HPC facility using the ssh
+Users can securely access the HPC facility using the ssh protocol.

 On Windows: Using Windows 10/11 OpenSSH Client (Recommended)

-If you have already generated an SSH key pair using the OpenSSH Client, you can then directly access the login node by using the Command Prompt
+If you have already generated an SSH key pair using the OpenSSH Client, you can then directly access the login node by using the Command Prompt.

 -